 According to Brigida Aversa, Founder and COO of Tiny Hoppers:

-“Many believe that, due to the sensitive nature of the daycare business, premium rates would be a significant cost factor.
+“Many believe that, due to the sensitive nature of the day care business, premium rates would be a significant cost factor.
 In fact, it is quite the opposite.
-Licensed daycare centers are heavily regulated and thus must comply with very stringent requirements from multiple government regulatory bodies.
-Due to such scrutiny that is imposed on not only the initial construction of the center but also on the going operations, the level of risk associated with the daycare business is dramatically reduced.”
+Licensed day care centers are heavily regulated and thus must comply with very stringent requirements from multiple government regulatory bodies.
+Due to such scrutiny that is imposed on not only the initial construction of the center but also on the ongoing operations, the level of risk associated with the day care business is dramatically reduced.”

 2. Look for Value, Not Price

-3. Use an Agent or Broker That Knows Daycare Business
+3. Use an Agent Who Knows Your Industry